Andrew-XQY/XFlow/README.md

 ## 🔍 About the Project

 **XFlow** is a modular machine-learning framework, built with a clear high-level structure and developed through hands-on vibe coding.
 It was first created for physics research, where many problems can be seen as forms of data compression and optimisation.
-XFlow now extends naturally to general deep-learning tasks, keeping things simple and clean.
+XFlow trying to keep things simple and clean.

 > _Includes reusable modules for datasets, models, training loops, visualization, and logging._
 > _Current version: 0.1.0_